guest@tfb:~$ cat analysis/non-residents-crypto-spain.md

 For crypto-assets, the notion of location is conceptually unstable: the asset has no physical situs, and its territorial connection depends largely on the specific legal relationship with a third-party custodian, a service provider or a corporate structure.
 But even if a given location of the asset is provisionally accepted, that does not resolve the distinct question of whether the income obtained by the non-resident is Spanish-source income.
 The characterisation of the income, the role of the intermediary, the possible existence of a permanent establishment and the applicable treaty remain decisive.

 The useful administrative doctrine on location comes from two places.
 On one hand, from a ruling issued directly within the IRNR —V1069-19, on a non-resident selling bitcoin—, which is authority of its own for this tax.
 On the other, from the impatriate-regime rulings applying that same location criterion —V1662-23 and V0376-24.
-That material helps distinguish self-custody from third-party custody; however, carrying the reasoning specific to Article 93 LIRPF over to the IRNR calls for caution, and the characterisation of each item of income must be analysed separately.
+It is V1662-23, and not V1069-19, that draws the detailed distinction between self-custody and third-party custody, since the 2019 ruling addressed only the latter scenario; that said, carrying the reasoning specific to Article 93 LIRPF over to the IRNR calls for caution, and the characterisation of each item of income must be analysed separately.

 Capital gains of the non-resident: a prudent position